22 Orange Wedding Details That Don't Remind You of a Traffic Cone

-Call it what you want—terracotta, cantaloupe, rust, Aperol spritz—but any way you spin it, it's easy to see that the color orange is having a moment right now.
+Call it what you want—terracotta, cantaloupe, rust, tangerine, Aperol spritz—but any way you spin it, it's easy to see that the color orange is having a moment right now.
 And because this color is a far cry from soft pastels and neutral palettes that have been all the rage in recent years, your first reaction might be that orange wedding decor is way too bold for your taste, especially when the hue is most often seen in neon form on some not-so-aesthetically pleasing things (like traffic cones).
 But in reality, the energetic vibe that orange embodies is exactly why we're so into this color right now, and the surprising thing is that it's actually more versatile than you think.
 The great thing about an orange wedding color palette is that you can make it as attention-grabbing or as understated as you want, and we're sharing some of our favorite ideas to show you how it's done (no construction equipment involved).

 Bring a sense of warmth and vibrancy to your big day with these orange wedding ideas and details.